littell/gramble-docs/tutorial/what-is-gramble.md

 This tutorial will take you through a lot of the "background" ideas that you'll need to understand to make language technologies like these, and show you how to make them yourself.

+This tutorial goes rather slowly, but there are a lot of ways that Gramble differs from the programming languages with which you might already be familiar.
+It'll seem at the beginning that I'm taking a long time explaining aspects of absolutely trivial programs, but there's no way around this.
+It's syntactically and semantically very different from other programming languages and (even though it looks like them) is also very different than a collection of database tables.
+I need to point out how, exactly, they differ so that you don't get the wrong ideas once you start to write more complicated programs.

 COMING SOON: If you're an experienced "linguist-programmer" (for example, if you already know a toolkit like XFST), we're writing a different version of this specifically for you, outlining the differences between languages like XFST and this language.

 ## Getting started